Top 5 Health Benefits Of Rebounding

 Who else uses rebounding?

 Some familiar health gurus, celebrities, and entrepreneurs use rebounders daily like David Wolfe, Tony Robbins, Cher, Jack LaLanne, Carrie Underwood, Jordin Sparks, Vivaca A. Fox, Julianne Hough, Amanda Bynes, Megan Fox, PINK, Britney Spears, and Demi Lovato.

 Why I love rebounding!

 I like rebounding because I can do it anywhere at any time.
-I purchased the fold up option, so it goes with me on trips.
-This way I can get my favorite workout in wherever I go.
+I purchased the fold-up option, so it goes with me on trips.
+This way I can get my favorite workout wherever I go.
 My favorite part of rebounding is that I can’t be in a bad mood or feel funky when I’m jumping to my favorite song.
 It’s my instant happiness fitness tool!

 Rebounding For Singers

 I typically jump every single day.
 I make sure to rebound just ahead of going into the studio.
 It frees up any tension in my upper chest, shoulders, neck, and vocal cords.
 I love the warmth it lends to my whole body as I head into the studio.
 Many studios have either the air-conditioner or heater blasting at all times, and having my body temperature in check helps me stay comfy in the icy or sweaty vocal booths.
 It’s also great exercise to do while listening to my production mixes, or to my favorite music, podcasts, audiobooks, or song ideas.

 Rebounding feels like a dance party in my house or in the studio.
 I put on a timer and start jumping, and before I know it, my allotted time for exercising is up.
 I’ll jump, dance, sing and get all my energy moving on the rebounder.
 It helps if you have some upbeat, high-intensity songs ready so they keep you jumping.
 Here’s my current favorite rebounding playlist on Spotify.